Special events bring people together to have fun, to mark important events, or to work towards a higher purpose.

 - Methodical “follow through” and evaluation

-The online application has been designed as your one stop shop to ensure permit details comply with local, provincial, and federal policies and regulations governing activities associated with the production of events.
+The online application has been designed as your one stop shop to help you plan an event that follows local, provincial, and federal policies and regulations governing activities associated with the production of events.

 When do I complete an application?